andrew henderson menu

 Fallback Image

-Increasingly, the number of Puerto Rico residents includes wealthy investors drawn to island life by the prospect of lower taxes.
-But does that necessarily mean it’s the right choice for you?
+As a result, an increasing number of Puerto Rico’s residents now include wealthy investors drawn to island life by the prospect of lower taxes.

-By understanding the precise nature of Puerto Rico taxes, you can make the choice whether or not you want to move to Puerto Rico to take advantage of these or whether your interests would be better served elsewhere.
+By understanding the precise nature of Puerto Rico taxes, you can choose whether you want to move to Puerto Rico to take advantage of these or whether your interests would be better served elsewhere.

-At Nomad Capitalist our job is to save you time and money by making sure you make the right choice first time round.
+At Nomad Capitalist, our job is to save you time and money by making sure you make the right choice the first time around.
 If you’re a US citizen looking for up-front, straight-shooting advice on legal tax reduction strategies, talk to our team of experts today.

 The Why of Puerto Ricos Tax Incentives